World Class Championship Wrestling: Final days of the WCCW (1989–1990)

 Another angle involved the late referee Harold Harris.
 Harris, who was using a British accent to make people believe he was from England (prompting Frank Dusek to say that if Harris was from England, then Chris Adams was Paul McCartney), drew controversy for favoring the heels, and on a few occasions, like the WWE's Danny Davis and the NWA's Teddy Long, Harris would execute fast three-counts on the heels and slow three-counts on the babyfaces.
 During one infamous incident, Embry piledrived Harris as he was attempting to get a spot as a referee in some matches.
 Harris was eventually "fired" by matchmaker Frank Dusek following a controversial Texas heavyweight title match in which Gary Young, dressed as "The Super Zodiac," defeated Eric Embry for the title, when Young grabbed a chain from the pocket of Harris (who took a bump by Embry) and blasted Embry for the win.

-Shortly afterwards, during an interview segment, Harris, Iceman King Parsons, Brickhouse Brown and Skandor Akbar orchestrated a four-on-one gangup on Dusek, with Harris smashing a wooden chair over Dusek's head.
+Shortly afterwards, during an interview segment in which Akbar introduced Harris as the "sergeant of arms" of Devastation Inc, Harris, Iceman King Parsons, Brickhouse Brown, Gary Young, Cactus Jack Manson and Skandor Akbar orchestrated a six-on-one gangup on Dusek, with Harris smashing a wooden chair over Dusek's head.
 Marc Lowrance exclaimed the incident as being "absolutely sickening," then later said that he was told not to use those words.
 Lowrance, outraged by the incident, later told Akbar to "kiss my ass" as the tag team match between Kerry Von Erich and Jeff Jarrett vs. Mick Foley and Gary Young was about to begin; and even walked away from the broadcast table while Akbar was conducting a tirade of his own.
 Foley and Young won the match, again due to interference by Akbar.
-Tojo Yamamoto was then introduced as the "President of World Class," who drew the ire of the fans due to his lack of action for the Dusek incident, then later getting involved in several altercations with various wrestlers, including a vicious attack against Dusek in an empty Sportatorium.
+Tojo Yamamoto was then introduced as the "President of World Class," who drew the ire of the fans due to his lack of action for the Dusek incident(Even putting the blame on Dusek himself for firing Harris in the first place), then later getting involved in several altercations with various wrestlers, including a vicious attack against Dusek in an empty Sportatorium, resulting in Dusek's left arm being in a cast.
 Lowrance was also physically restrained by P.Y.
-Chu-Hi (Phil Hickerson) as manager Tojo Yamamoto berated Lowrance.
+Chu-Hi (Phil Hickerson) as manager Tojo Yamamoto berated Lowrance, after Lowrance called Yamamoto a liar and having no respect for him.
 Embry came out to save Lowrance from any further harm.
-Prior to that, Lowrance was involved in heated confrontations against Yamamoto, including one instance in which he called Yamamoto "a disgrace to wrestling and to himself."
+Prior to that, Lowrance was involved in an heated confrontation against Yamamoto, including one instance in which he started off by calling Yamamoto "a disgrace to wrestling and to himself.", which led to Yamamoto angrily grabbing the mic that Lowrance was holding after Lowrance attempted to cut him off.
 At the end of that interview, an unusually angry Lowrance said "go to black", signaling for a commercial message.